bacontime/blog-mirror/nature/astrosymbols.md

 <tr>
 <td class="catsym">Ceres<br>⚳</td>
 <td>Largest asteroid.
 Made of clay and brine.
 Cryovolcanoes.
 Originally considered a planet.
 (Pluto is not unique in that regard.)
 There's a dead satellite orbitting around it.
 Has the water and organic compounds needed for life, but is far too cold and small for any chance of life occuring in Ceres' past.</td>
 <td>God of the harvest, agriculture, and especially grain.
 Hates pigs.
 Winter happens when her daughter goes to the underworld.
-Guards the barrier between life and death?</td>
+Guards the barrier between life and death?
+Ceres is also the namesake of Cerium, a soft rare-earth-element used in pigments and LEDs.</td>
 </tr>
 <tr>
 <td class="catsym">Pluto<br>♇<br><small>alt: ⯓⯔⯕⯖</small></td>